General Admission refers to the minimum admission requirements that all applicants to an undergraduate program must meet.

 The Certificate in Arts and Science is available to students wishing to complete a university credential more rapidly than the standard degree program.

-The Indigenous Student Success Cohort (ISSC) is a first year credit program that provides Indigenous students who are not fully admissible to the University of Lethbridge an opportunity to enter into, and succeed at, the university level by providing a solid foundation of core skills in a supportive cohort environment that attends to Indigenous ways of knowing and learning.
-When space permits, those who qualify for general admission may also access the ISSC.
+The Undergraduate Certificate in Indigenous Student Success (ISSC) is a first year credit program that provides Indigenous students who are not fully admissible to the University of Lethbridge an opportunity to enter into, and succeed at, the university level by providing a solid foundation of core skills in a supportive cohort environment that attends to Indigenous ways of knowing and learning.
+Applicants who qualify for general admission may also access the ISSC.

 Returning After an Absence